A $\sqrt{2}$-accelerated FISTA for composite strongly convex problems: Derivation of the algorithm by discretizing ITEM ODE

-In this section, we discretize~\eqref{ITEM1} using the weak discrete gradient (wDG)~\cite{USM23} and thereby derive our algorithm.
-The discretization is designed so that the convergence proof in discrete time parallels the proof of \cref{prop:ITEMODE} in continuous time.
-The proof of \cref{prop:ITEMODE} relies on three ingredients: (i) the chain rule $\dd f(x) / \dd t = \inpr{\nabla f(x)}{\dot{x}}$, (ii) the ODE itself, and (iii) the strong-convexity inequality involving $\nabla f$.
+In this section, we discretize ITEM ODE~\eqref{ITEM1} using a weak discrete gradient (wDG)~\cite{USM23} and thereby derive our algorithm.
+The discretization is designed so that the discrete-time convergence proof parallels the continuous-time proof of \cref{prop:ITEMODE}.
+The proof of \cref{prop:ITEMODE} relies on three ingredients: (i) the chain rule $\dd f(x)/\dd t=\inpr{\nabla f(x)}{\dot{x}}$, (ii) the ODE itself, and (iii) the $\mu$-convexity inequality involving $\nabla f$.

 In the discrete-time analysis, item~(ii) is replaced by the definition of the discretized scheme.
 Item~(i), however, has no exact analogue because differentiation is inherently a continuous-time operation.
-Instead, we employ a weak discrete gradient $\WDG f$, which provides a discrete surrogate of the chain rule.
-Moreover, $\WDG f$ is compatible with item~(iii): an analogue of the strong-convexity inequality holds when $\nabla f$ is replaced by $\WDG f$.
+Instead, we employ a weak discrete gradient $\WDG f$, which provides a discrete surrogate for the chain rule.
+Moreover, $\WDG f$ is compatible with item~(iii): an analogue of the $\mu$-convexity inequality holds when $\nabla f$ is replaced by $\WDG f$.
 These properties allow us to reproduce the structure of the continuous-time proof in the discrete-time setting.